HiT: Hierarchical Transformer with Momentum Contrast for Video-Text Retrieval: Experiments

 \subsection{Implementation Details}

-\textbf{$\bullet$ Features.} We follow MMT \cite{mmt} to conduct pre-trained feature extraction.
+\textbf{$\bullet$ Pre-trained Features.} We follow MMT \cite{mmt} to conduct pre-trained feature extraction.
 Motion features are extracted from S3D \cite{s3d} trained on the Kinetics action recognition dataset.
-Audio features are extracted using VGGish model \cite{audio} trained on YT8M.
-Appearance features are extracted from the final global average pooling layer of SENet-154 \cite{senet} trained for classification on ImageNet.
+Audio features are extracted from VGGish model \cite{audio} trained on YT8M.
+Appearance features are extracted from the final global average pooling layer of SENet-154 \cite{senet} trained on ImageNet.

 For MSRVTT and LSMDC, we use all motion, appearance and audio experts.
-We employ 30 features for each type of visual features as the visual inputs, and first the 25 wordpieces from captions as the text inputs.
-For HowTo100M and ActivityNet, we only use motion and audio experts, and limit our visual input to 100 features per expert and our text input to the first 100 wordpieces.
+We employ 30 features for each type of visual features as the visual input, and the 25 first words from captions as the text input.
+For HowTo100M and ActivityNet, we use motion and audio experts, each of which has 100 features as the visual input, and the first 100 words as the text input.

-\textbf{$\bullet$ Backbone.} Text encoders \texttt{BERT-base-uncased} \cite{bertbase} have 12-layers and we finetune it.
+\textbf{$\bullet$ Backbone.} For text encoders, we use 12-layer \texttt{BERT-base-uncased} \cite{bertbase} and fine-tune it.
 Video encoders have 4 transformer layers with 4 attention heads.
-The hidden size and the intermediate size are set to 512.
+The hidden size and the intermediate size are set to 512 and 3,072, respectively.
 We set the hidden size of projection heads to 8,192. $D_v$ and $D_t$ are both set to 2,048.
 The ReLU is used as the activation function and BN layers are used in hidden layers.

 \textbf{$\bullet$ Optimization.} The initial learning rate is set to 2e-5 and the network is optimized by AdamW \cite{adamw} optimizer.
-The batch size $K$ is 256 and train 40 epochs.
-Pre-training requires 8 GPUs and others require 1 GPU.
+The 10\% proportion of warm up and cosine decay are used for scheduling the learning rate.
+The batch size is 128 and we train 40 epochs.
 All experiments are conducted on NVIDIA 3090Ti GPUs.

 \textbf{$\bullet$ $K_v$ and $K_t$ in MCC .} For MSR-VTT, we report retrieval results when we set $K_v$ and $K_t$ to 4,096. $K_v$ and $K_t$ in ActivityNet are set to 512.
-In LSMDC, $K_v$ and $K_t$ are 1024.
+In LSMDC, $K_v$ and $K_t$ are 1,024.
+We set $K_v$ and $K_t$ to 8,192 in HowTo100M.
+These numbers should vary with the batch size.